ChrisDuffley/stationPlaylist/addonuserguide.md

 * Optional: Remote VT client
 * Optional: an evaluation or registered copy of SAM Encoders.
 * Optional: AltaCast Winamp plugin (one must copy AltaCast Winamp plugin DLL to Studio's plugins folder for Studio to recognize AltaCast).
-* NVDA 2024.1 or later.
+* NVDA 2025.1 (2024.1 for 25.06.x) or later.
 Certain features will require later versions of NVDA.

 ## Installing and updating the add-on